xiaosh9527/masif_mimicry/README.md

 MaSIF-seed has been tested on Linux, and it is recommended to run on an x86-based linux Docker container.

 Currently, MaSIF takes a few seconds to preprocess every protein.
 We find the main bottleneck to be the APBS computation for surface charges, which can likely be optimized.
-Nevertheless, we recommend a distributed cluster to preprocess the data for large datasets of proteins.
+Nevertheless, we recommend a distributed CPU cluster to preprocess the data for large datasets of proteins.

 ### Software requirements